 Did you know there is sweet tea, there is sun tea, and sun tea is usually sweet tea?
 Phew that’s a lot to take in.
 Some people make sweet tea similar to the recipe below but by adding more sweetener (sugar, honey, something artificial).
 Some people make sun tea which is tea made by adding tea bags and sweetener to cold water which then, yes you know what I’m about to say, basks in the hot summer sun for a couple of hours to marry all of the flavors.
 After it lays out to get a tan, the tea will become richer in taste.
 It’s so so good.

 Sweet tea and sun tea I love them both but I don’t make them.
 I have to keep sweet tea as a buy-out only beverage otherwise I am sure I would go into some sort of diabetic shock.
 Something you should know about me is that I don’t have any self-restraint.
 If you want to make it though you can follow the same recipe below but just add more sugar – to taste.

 To add sugar to any drink it’s best if you do it with a simple syrup to avoid the crunch.

 To make a simple syrup – boil water and add sugar to let it dissolve.
 The basic ratio for a simple syrup is 1:1 but if you’re making a drink and filling a pitcher you may need to adjust it for what you’re aiming for.
 For iced tea I cheat a little and I just add the sugar to the hot water that I also steep my tea bags in, it’s a one mug recipe.

 - 6 Cups of cold water (1 cup reserved)

 - 1/4 Cup of sugar

-- Pinch of salt (I just grab a pinch, 1/2 tsp is too much do not do that much!)
+- Pinch of salt (I just grab a small pinch, 1/2 tsp is too much!)

 - 7 tea black tea bags (more or less depending on how strong you want it to be)